Pomax/lib-font/README.md

-# Font.js - lifting the hood on your fonts
+# LibFont - lifting the hood on your fonts

-If you're looking for the (really) old version of Font.js, you should be able to find it [here](https://github.com/Pomax/Font.js/tree/v2015).
+If you're looking for the (really) old ES5 version of LibFont, when it was still called "Font.js", you should be able to find it [here](https://github.com/Pomax/lib-font/tree/v2015).

+## td;dr:

+#### Node installation

+Use `npm install lib-font`, after which the package can be imported using `import { Font } from "lib-font"`.

+Note that there is no legacy commonjs version of this library available.
+Node LTS 14 and above have native support ES modules - Have a look at `babel`'s [transform-modules-commonjs](https://babeljs.io/docs/en/babel-plugin-transform-modules-commonjs) plugin if you really have no choice but to use commonjs.

+#### Browser "installation"

+Download the [`./dist/lib-font.js`](https://github.com/Pomax/lib-font/tree/master/dist/lib-font.js) file and put it wherever your codebase puts third party libraries.
+Then load it in the browser using a modern module script tag in the `<head>`, of the form `<script type="module" src=".../lib-font.js" async>`.

+Note that there is no legacy ES5 version of this library available.
+Every modern browser supports ES modules.
+Have a lookt at [babel](https://babeljs.io/) if you really have no choice but to use ES5.

 ## Introduction